ddmills/sleepy/readme.txt

         - "There is a hidden vault in area x,y in the northwest corner!"
         - "The password to the goblin hideout is 'clobber'!"
         - "Treasure map" with x,y coordinates. "you'll need a shovel!"
+    - magically capture an entity into a box/container
+        - release out when broken
 - puzzles
     - sokoban style
     - flip switch, unlock door